The State Board of Education has the authority to adopt academic standards for each subject area in grades K-12.

-Mathematics standards for instruction apply to all mathematics courses in all grades K-12.
-Standards set high expectations for all students to ensure that Tennessee graduates are prepared for the rigorous demands of mathematical understanding for college and career.
+The math standards were designed to ensure that Tennessee graduates are prepared for the rigorous demands of mathematical understanding in college and career.

 The eight Standards for Mathematical Practice are an important component of the mathematics standards for each grade and course, K-12.
 The Standards for Mathematical Practice describe the varieties of expertise, habits of minds, and productive dispositions that educators seek to develop in all students.